Panmoni/yapbay/docs/plan.md

 ## Clean up and Fixes

+- clean up any backwards compatibility with single network flat api/types interfaces, full review of the api types as there some hacks in there.

 1. script an easy redeploy of everything in case server dies.
 Just match postgres backup with github code to re-deploy from scratch
 2. review state ref escrows trades and trade checklist
 3. improve the dev/prod env var management